-Breakfast smoothie recipes that will help you thrive
+Healthy smoothie recipes that will help you thrive

-This nourishing and clean breakfast smoothie contains depending on the recipe between 400 and 500 calories.
+This nourishing and clean fruit smoothie contains depending on the recipe between 400 and 500 calories.
 It provides your body with energy for a long time and keeps you wonderfully satiated.
-That’s exactly what you need for a fitter jumpstart in your day.
+That's exactly what you need for a fitter jumpstart in your day.

 Maybe the idea to mix 7 ingredients in the morning seems intimidating to you.
 Here is a shortcut provided you don't need the attractive layer effect.
 What you could do is to prepare several portions with small freezer bags in advance containing mangos chunks, black berries, spinach, ginger and lemon juice.
 In the morning you just pop it in your food processor, add oats, flax seeds and water, process and you are done.

 As liquid you could of course use also any milk you prefer. e.g. coconut milk, almond milk or soy milk.
 For an extra potion of protein you might want to add some nut butter or clean eating protein powder.

 Especially in summer time a frozen banana is a great addition to your vitamin bomb.

 Here comes another great starter for your day also with frozen banana.
 It is a spinach pineapple smoothie by Charla which I can highly recommend for weight management.
 Yummy!

 If you are a vegetarian make sure to check out my simple and delicious strawberry banana smoothie with Greek yogurt and milk.